jaronowitz/frankenfit/README.md

 ![screenshot-vscode](docs/_static/sshot-vscode-intellisense-frankenfit-pipeline.png)

-Frankenfit includes its own [mypy plugin].
-It is highly recommended to enable it if you are type-checking your own code, which uses Frankenfit, with mypy.
+Frankenfit includes its own [mypy plugin](src/frankenfit/mypy.py).
+It is highly recommended to enable it if you are using mypy to type-check your own code, which uses Frankenfit.
 Just include the following in your project's `pyproject.toml`:

 ```toml
 [tool.mypy]